Early Estimation of Language to Latent Alignment in Diffusion Models: Introduction

 \section{Introduction}

 The advances in image generation achieved by diffusion models~\cite{ddpm,stablediffusion,sdxl,imagen,imagen3} have opened exciting possibilities for generating realistic images from textual prompts.
 Reverse diffusion, coupled with cross-attention mechanisms, guides iterative removal of noise, shaping a final image that adheres to the input textual prompt.
-However, reverse diffusion image generation is a costly process, and there is no inherent guarantee that it will follow the optimal denoising trajectory~\cite{a-star}, and it may fail to generate an image that fully adheres to the prompt.
+However, reverse diffusion image generation is a costly process, and there is no inherent guarantee that it will follow the optimal denoising trajectory~\cite{a-star}, often failing to produce an image that fully adheres to the prompt.

 Current methodologies for measuring alignment between textual prompts and images mainly focus on assessing alignment of the output image~\cite{clipscore,vqascore,pick-a-pic}.
-Nonetheless, the iterative nature of diffusion models raises a critical question: \textit{is it possible to robustly evaluate alignment during the reverse diffusion process itself, at the intermediate latent representations?} Evaluating solely on the final image results in wasted compute time since misaligned generations must complete the full process before being discarded.
-This inefficiency is amplified in strategies such as Best-of-N (BoN) selection~\cite{inference_time_scaling,genai-bench}, where the analysis of multiple complete images incurs a substantial collective computational cost.
-By evaluating alignment at intermediate latent stages, we can implement early stopping for poorly performing denoising processes, thereby saving significant computational resources and improving the efficiency of BoN selection.
+Nonetheless, the iterative nature of diffusion models raises a fundamental challenge: \textbf{accurately measuring language-to-latent alignment across different intermediate diffusion timesteps}.
+The core difficulty in providing real-time feedback lies in the nature of the latent space itself during the early stages of generation, where representations are dominated by Gaussian noise, making traditional vision-language encoders ineffective~\cite{cosed}.
+To address this, we propose NoisyCLIP, a noise-aware twin-tower model designed to actively measure language-to-latent alignment during the denoising process, Figure~\ref{fig:initial_figure}.
+By learning a vision encoder over noise-corrupted representations, we equip the model to accurately interpret intermediate diffusion stages, transforming alignment assessment from a final check into a continuous monitoring tool.

-Developing metrics for evaluating the intermediate latent steps is non-trivial.
-Although noise inversion techniques exist~\cite{prompt_tuning_inversion,cfg_google}, there are no open datasets containing intermediate noise sequences, which means implementation differences are inevitable, creating ambiguity and limiting comparative study.
-To address this critical gap, we introduce the first open benchmark for assessing alignment of intermediate latent representations in reverse diffusion processes.
+Learning such language-to-latent estimator is a non-trivial task.
+Although noise inversion techniques exist~\cite{prompt_tuning_inversion,cfg_google}, there are no obvious data resources or sampling strategies that can reliably provide the intermediate noise training sequences.
+This leads to our second core challenge: \textbf{identifying the training objectives and data augmentation strategies necessary to stabilize a latent-alignment estimator}.
+To address this critical gap, we investigate noise-data augmentation sampling strategies for training and assessing alignment of intermediate latent representations in reverse diffusion processes.